After long time devteam came out with their new version of redsn0w which supports

 To do a tethered boot after your late-model device resets for some reason, either run redsn0w again and select “Just boot tethered right now”, or run blackra1n.

-If you’re already jailbroken (by whatever means), redsn0w can still be used to change your boot logos, revert back to the stock logos, or switch verbose booting on and off.
+If you’re already jailbroken (by whatever means), redsn0w can still be used to change your boot logos, revert to the stock logos, or switch verbose booting on and off.
 By selecting “Already Pwned” you can bypass the steps normally needed to enter the jailbroken state.

 You should see a picture of a drive (“Downloading Jailbreak Data”) within 30 seconds of launching the jailbreak (after you’ve made your custom selections).
-It should then reboot and you should see a running pwnapple while the process is underway.
-It should finish within a minute or two after that, and will reboot on its own.
+It should then reboot, and you should see a running pwnapple while the process is underway.
+It should finish within a minute or two after that and will reboot on its own.